-Until now, Android users haven’t been able to share apps between family members — meaning each person had to buy an app to be able to use it.
-That’s no longer the case, thanks to the Google Play Family Library.
+Until last year, Android users were unable to share apps between family members — meaning each person had to buy an app to be able to use it.
+That was no longer was the case when Google Play Family Library debuted in July 2016.

 “All purchases added to Family Library are available across Android devices, and movies, TV shows, and books can be enjoyed on iOS devices and the web,” writes Raj Iyengar, product manager at Google Play, in a blog post.